apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/data_extraction/node_js_scraper.md

 console.log(html);
 ```

-Now run the script using the `node main.js` command from previous lesson.
+Now run the script using the `node main.js` command from the previous lesson.
 After a brief moment, you should see the page's HTML printed to your terminal.

 > `gotScraping` is an `async` function and the `await` keyword is used to pause execution of the script until it returns the `response`.
 [Learn more about `async` and `await`](https://javascript.info/async-await)

 ## Parsing HTML {#parsing-html}

 Having the HTML printed to the terminal is not very helpful.
 To extract the data, we first have to parse it.
-Parsing the HTML allows us to query the individual HTML elements, similarly to the way we did it in browser in the [Extracting Data with DevTools](./using_devtools.md) lessons.
+Parsing the HTML allows us to query the individual HTML elements, similarly to the way we did it in the browser in the [Extracting Data with DevTools](./using_devtools.md) lessons.

 To parse the HTML with the `cheerio` library.
 Replace the code in your **main.js** with the following code: